open-cloud/xos/docs/dev/xosgenx.md

 The example target outputs a Python function that enumerates the ids of the objects from which the current object is linked.

+An example set of target definitions can be found in `$SRC_DIR/lib/xos-genx/xosgenx/targets/`.

 ## Running xosgenx

 It is possible to run the xosgenx tool chain directly.
 This is useful, for